rottencandy/vimkubectl/README.md

   You can also use `<Tab>` to cycle through possible resource types.

   - `gr` to refresh/update the list of resources.

-- `i` to edit resource under cursor.
+  - `ii` to open and edit the manifest of the resource under cursor, in the current window(opens in `YAML` format)

+  - `is` to open in a split.

+  - `iv` to open in a vertical split..

+  - `it` to open in a new tab.

-- `dd` to delete resource under cursor.
+  - `dd` to delete the resource under cursor.

+- The manifest can be edited just like a regular file, except that it gets applied on every save.
+The following mappings are available in this buffer:

+  - `gr` to refresh/update the manifest.
+NOTE: This will disregard any unsaved local changes.